-Victor Tan Chen is a sociologist who studies inequality, social policy, economic sociology, and labor markets.
+Victor Tan Chen is a sociologist who studies unemployment, inequality, and social policy.
 He is currently the 2012-2014 National Science Foundation and American Sociological Association Postdoctoral Fellow at the University of California, Berkeley.
 His dissertation on unemployed autoworkers in the US and Canada was awarded the 2012 Thomas A. Kochan and Stephen R. Sleigh Best Dissertation Award from the Labor and Employment Relations Association.
 The book manuscript is currently under contract at the University of California Press.
-He received his PhD in sociology and social policy from Harvard University in May 2012.
+He received a PhD in sociology and social policy from Harvard University.

 Victor is the founding editor of In The Fray magazine, an online publication devoted to personal stories on global issues, which has published articles from all seven continents and received national recognition from the National Lesbian and Gay Journalists Association, the National Press Photographers Association, and the Gay & Lesbian Alliance Against Defamation.
 Previously, he worked as a reporter for Newsday, and his writing has appeared in the Chronicle of Higher Education, the Miami Herald, the Oregonian, the Philadelphia Daily News, the Minority Law Journal, and Let’s Go: Chile.